The most common form of elder abuse in Australia is financial and the perpetrators are likely to be related to the victim.

 • That enduring powers of attorney must be witnessed by two people

-• That the Code of Banking Practice requires banks try to prevent financial elder abuse
+• That the Code of Banking Practice requires banks to try to prevent financial elder abuse

 • A new national employment screening process for Australian Government aged care workers